Nikolaos Margioris: Work

 He also started teaching in Greece the mysticism of Christianity, and the Christocentral mysticism.

-All his lectures and didactic activities took place in his seat, in his Spiritual Laboratory, which, from its establishment in 1976, he called the Omakoio of Athens in memory of the Omakoio which Pythagoras first established in Croton of South Italy.
+All his lectures and didactic activities took place in his seat, in his Spiritual Laboratory, which, from its establishment in 1976, he called the Omakoio of Athens in memory of the Omakoio which Pythagoras first established in Croton of Southern Italy.

 In 1972, he established the Association The Pious Pilgrims, where he tirelessly held free lectures on various Esoteric subjects.